emilhaapalainen/DSA_PracticalAssignment/README.md

 The search function loops through the list and looks for the data needs to be searched for.
 The wanted data is given as a parameter.
 The function returns True if it found the data, and False if it didn’t.
 The print function traverses through the entire table and prints out each index which holds data, and their respective linked list.

-2.1 Running time analysis of the hash table
+2.1 Running Time Analysis of the Hash Table

+- **Insertion:**
-    • The running time for adding a new value to the hash table is Θ(1), because both the hash table data structure and the linked list have a running time of Θ(1) in the average case of insertion.
+  The running time for adding a new value to the hash table is Θ(1), because both the hash table data structure and the linked list have a running time of Θ(1) in the average case of insertion.

+- **Search:**
-    • The running time for finding a new value in the has table is Θ(N), because searching through the linked list take Θ(N) time.
+  The running time for finding a value in the hash table is Θ(N), because searching through the linked list takes Θ(N) time in the worst case.

+- **Deletion:**
-    • The running time for removing a value from the hash table is Θ(1), because both the hash table data structure and the linked list have a running time of Θ(1) in the average case of deletion.
+  The running time for removing a value from the hash table is Θ(1), because both the hash table data structure and the linked list have a running time of Θ(1) in the average case of deletion.

 3. The Pressure Test